pylhr/React-Practice-Projects/accordion/README.md

-This project demonstrates a simple FAQ accordion menu implemented in React.
+This project demonstrates an accordion menu implemented in React.
 The menu displays a list of questions, and clicking on a question reveals its corresponding answer.
 This is a UI pattern used in websites to enhance user experience by allowing users to expand and collapse content.

 ## Features
 - **Enable Single and Multi Selection**: Click on the provided buttton to swtich between single and multi selection.